abobija/docker-ssh/README.md

 ## Demo

-Check this YouTube video about how I have used Bitvise SSH Client to connect on Container:
+Check this YouTube video about how I have used Bitvise SSH Client to make connection with the Container:

 [![Use SSH to connect to the Docker Container - Ubuntu 16.04](https://img.youtube.com/vi/4zGFwp9J5D0/mqdefault.jpg)](https://www.youtube.com/watch?v=4zGFwp9J5D0)